Who are we?

 Please feel free to explore the resources displayed here.
 If you would like to get better acquainted with our faith, we run a 3 year Diploma Course in Orthodoxy entitled E-Quip with personal tutorials and online learning (click).
 We also have Children’s activities after the Sunday Liturgy outside the major feasts of the Nativity (Christmas) and Pascha (Easter) in most of our Churches.

 Our Patriarch is His Beatitude JOHN X of Antioch.
 His Eminence, Metropolitan Silouan was Enthroned as our Bishop on 27th February 2016.
-Archimandrite Philip Hall is located in Lincoln (click).
+Archimandrite Philip Hall is located in The Orthodox Christian Monastery of St Antony and St Cuthbert in the Heart of the Stiperstones National Nature Reserve (click).
 Please follow the link to see where our Orthodox Churches are located (click).

 Today, the Orthodox Church is a global phenomenon with 14 autocephalous churches represented across the world.
 The legacy of all these churches is to be found in ALL these autocephalous churches and their dependencies.